yashpal-1995/StructuralPattern/README.md

 # Structural Design Patterns
 Structural Design pattern { deals with composition of objects and classes which form larger structures}
-helps to improve the strcture of java code and read quality
+helps to improve the structure of java code and read quality
 1. Proxy Design Pattern
 2. Facade Design Pattern
 3. Composite Design Pattern